Training Programs in Clinical Genetics

 Medical Biochemical Genetics

 Fellowship training leading to ABMGG Board Certification in Medical Biochemical Genetics is currently offered.
 The one-year training program is ACGME-accredited.
-The educational experience includes clinical care of patients with inborn errors of metabolism (IEMs), clinical laboratory training in the MMGL Biochemical Genetics Laboratory, and didactic teaching in Biochemical Genetics.
-Fellows will rotate between inpatient and outpatient settings and will spend one month in the Biochemical Genetics laboratory, which includes at least a one-week rotation in the State of Michigan (Michigan Department of Health and Human Services) Newborn Screening Lab.
+The educational experience includes clinical care of patients with inborn errors of metabolism (IEMs), laboratory training in the MMGL Biochemical Genetics Laboratory, and didactic teaching in Biochemical Genetics.
+Fellows will rotate between inpatient and outpatient settings and will spend one month in the Biochemical Genetics laboratory, which includes an optional one-week rotation in the State of Michigan (Michigan Department of Health and Human Services) Newborn Screening Lab.
 They will learn both acute and chronic management of patients with a broad range of IEMs, including enzyme replacement therapies and organ transplantation.
-They will be involved in Newborn Screening follow-up of patients with metabolic disorders.
+They will be involved in newborn screening follow-up of patients with metabolic disorders.

 Application materials should include the following: